mshemadarshini/dxc-digitalexplorer/ReleaseNotes/workplaceMsg.md

 # New release DXC Digital Explorer just deployed

 **Roadmaps**
-- View and create your solutions direct from your blueprint summary
+- View and create your solutions directly from your blueprint summary

 **Solutions**
 - Simplified the solution capture UI (capabilities)